Vauxc34/flowy-autumn-shop/README.md

 In the project directory, you can run:

+### Demo credit card data

+**TEST DATA**

+creditCardDetailsCardholderName:  "Andrzej Moskiewicz",
+creditCardDetailsNumber: "4111 1111 1111 1111",
+creditCardDetailsExpirationDate: "09/23",
+creditCardDetailsCvv: "123"

+For the payment in application by looking, at the sandbox gateway mode - you only need to use data above

 ### Releases

 **Note: you can expected in future more addon's and any other relatable stuff**